giuluck/STI-Spread-Simulator/README.md

-# STDs-Spread-Simulator
+# STDs Spread Simulator

-A NetLogo script to investigate how non pharmaceutical interventions can help limit the spread of STDs
+A NetLogo script to investigate how non pharmaceutical interventions can help limit the spread of STDs.